kanikaaradhya/kanikaaradhya/README.md

 ---

+### What I'm building at Sixth Energy Technologies

+- **HydraVision (16-camera NVR system)** — C++ on ARM embedded Linux, using a dual-pipeline GStreamer architecture to handle simultaneous live viewing and recording, with a Qt/QML client and MySQL-backed event logging
+- **Multi-vendor surveillance integration** — a vendor-agnostic layer unifying Dahua, CP Plus, and Hikvision cameras over ONVIF for live streaming and event handling (motion, tamper, video loss)
+- **Wireless connectivity layer for embedded devices** — a unified Wi-Fi AP/STA and Bluetooth stack built on hostapd and wpa_supplicant, handling DHCP, routing, and NAT so devices get network access without manual configuration
+- **Yocto Build Burn Helper** — a Python/FastAPI deployment tool that pulls Yocto build artifacts over SSH/SFTP, automates flashing to SD/USB, and streams logs in real time; wired into CI/CD with pytest and Gitea Actions
+- Earlier, as an intern, built IoT data-ingestion pipelines and monitoring dashboards on the ScaleData platform

+---
 ### Featured Projects

 > These repositories are detailed technical write-ups (architecture, decisions, trade-offs) rather than runnable source — see the note in each one for context.